magpylib/magpylib/docs/examples/examples_30_field_of_a_coil.md

 # Field of a Coil

-A coil consists of large number of windings, each of which can be modeled using `Loop` sources.
-The individual loops are combined in a `Collection`  which can then be treated like a single magnetic field source itself, following the compound object paradigm, see {ref}`examples-collections-compound`.
+In this example we model the magnetic field of a coil.
+Teh coil consists of multiple circular current loops, the windings, each of which can be modeled using Magpylib `Loop` source objects.
+The individual windings are combined in a `Collection` which itself behaves like a single magnetic field source.

 One must be careful to take the line-current approximation into consideration.
-This means that the field diverges when approaching the current, while the field is correct outside a hypothetical wire with homogeneous current distribution.
+This means that the field diverges when approaching the current line, while the field is correct outside a hypothetical wire with homogeneous current distribution.

 ```{code-cell} ipython3
 import numpy as np